qir-alliance/pyqir/qirlib/README.md

 `qirlib`.
 This default can be changed and `qirlib` provides features to bootstrap itself if desired.
 Building `qirlib` can be done with feature flags which will either:

 - (default) Use a local LLVM installation.
 This is either detected on the path or specified with an environment variable.
+- Build LLVM from source
 - Download a preexisting LLVM build

-- Build LLVM from source
+Features:

+- `default`
+  - includes `external-llvm-linking`
+- `external-llvm-linking` - use llvm-sys/inkwell for llvm linking
+- `no-llvm-linking` - disable all LLVM linking.
+Used for local installation or packaging of LLVM.
+  - includes `llvm-sys/disable-alltargets-init` and `inkwell/llvm11-0-no-llvm-linking`
+- `qirlib-llvm-linking` - let qirlib do the llvm linking
+  - includes `llvm-sys/disable-alltargets-init` and `inkwell/llvm11-0-no-llvm-linking`
+- `download-llvm` - dowload a precompiled version of LLVM
+- `build-llvm` - build LLVM from source.
+Installation defaults to `OUT_DIR/llvm` but can be overridden via the `QIRLIB_CACHE_DIR` environment variable.
+- `package-llvm` - dev use only for packaging LLVM builds
+ - includes `build-llvm` and `no-llvm-linking`

 ### Using existing LLVM installation